soren-n/tickle/README.md

 As such if you need to interface/overlap tickle with other systems in a workflow, it is safest that you do so modally; i.e. before tickle is run, and after it has terminated.
 However it should be safe to overlap your system's runtime with tickle's, iff your system only reads the generated files.

 # Install
-Tickle is currently only implemented in Python 3.9.
+Tickle is currently only supported for Python >=3.9, although it might work with older versions.
 It is distributed with pip and can be installed with the following command:
 ```
 $ python3 -m pip install tickle
 ```